 The day that Little Bean asked if she was someone else’s daughter . . .

-As we returned to the car I broke down in tears, I couldn’t help it.
+As we returned to the car, I broke down in tears; I couldn’t help it.
 To think that my daughter thinks I couldn’t be her Mum really hurt.
 We have discussed our ‘blended family’ situation with both her and Beanie Boy numerous times.
-It has never been a taboo subject and if they wanted to know anything we have been open and honest about how it is that Curly lives with his Mum and not with us.
+It has never been a taboo subject, and if they want to know anything, we have been open and honest about how Curly lives with his Mum and not with us.
 They have been told that their Daddy IS Curly’s Daddy too and that he used to be married to Curly’s Mum but that they fell out of love and went their separate ways.
 Mummy and Daddy then fell in love, got married and had three beautiful Beans.

 As I keep telling myself, tomorrow is a new day x